 For CONOCOPHILLIPS we have had 11 SCOL units for different areas, including Ekofisk, on Norwegian, German and British sectors.

-The units are made up of a lamp and an active radar beacon and a control panel.
-It is powered by twelve solar panels, and are constructed to withstand harsh conditions over long periods.
+The units are made up of a lamp, an active radar beacon and a control panel.
+It is powered by twelve solar panels with battery banks.
+It is constructed to withstand harsh conditions over long periods.
 It is designed to operate for 4 years without maintenance in the North Sea.

 Each unit contains a battery bank with sufficient capacity to maintain operation throughout the dark winter months in the North Sea.

-The units are also equipped with a control unit and remote communication capabilities using satellite or GSM technology.
-This allows for the user to monitor and control the unit from any location on land and sea.
+The units are also equipped with a control unit and remote communication capabilities using satellite and GSM technology.
+This allows 24/7 monitoring and control of the unit from ComPower.
+Therefore, there is no need for client monitoring.